 Purpose

 The SharePOint Interface Bean (SOIBean) utility is to serve as a lightweight, configurable solution for downloading data from and uploading data to Microsoft SharePoint lists and libraries, which are heavily used by Contact Center Operations (CCO).
-At this time, files will not be supported for either download or upload to SharePoint.
-The initial purpose of SOIBean will be to provide an interface between the CSR Recruitment and Onboarding Portal (CROP) SQL Server database and SharePoint lists and libraries used by the CROP process.
-The SOIBean utility itself will be generalized for potential future reusability in other systems.
+The CCO eCoaching_Log project is leveraging a SOIBean utility that has been generalized for reusability.
+At this time, SOIBean will be used to interface between the eCoaching_Log SQL Server database and SharePoint lists and libraries used by the Quality program.

 Design Structure